Tarring Neville – St Mary

-In 1871-72 R N Shaw restored the chancel ((Saint p410) – a drawing of the chancel by him in A 38 p297 (1887), when further work was contemplated, may be connected), with an east triplet of lancets and a new roof.
-His choir-stalls echo the castellated wallplates.
-His plans of 1887 for the rest of the church (A 38 ibid) were not carried out and in 1893 Philip Currey signed the plan accompanying an application to the ICBS for financial assistance for this work.
+In 1871-72 R N Shaw restored the chancel (Saint p410) and the publication of a drawing of this with an east triplet of lancets, a new roof and choir-stalls that echo the castellated wallplates in A 38 p297 (1887) may be connected with plans he produced in that year when further work to the rest of the church was contemplated.
+These plans were not carried out and in 1893 Philip Currey signed the plan accompanying an application to the ICBS for financial assistance for this work.
 He may thus be presumed to be the architect who designed new lancets in the north wall of the nave and replaced the roofs.
 In 1957 Carden and Godfrey (see W E Godfrey) undertook repairs (ICBS).

 Altar rails: Simple C17.

 Aumbry: (North chancel) Much restored double, probably C13.